pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 });
 ```

-Technically that's all we need to configure the application, but it wouldn't be a bad idea to add one last thing.
+Technically that's all we need to configure the application --- but it wouldn't be a bad idea to add one last thing.

 By default, managed MongoDB clusters are configured to be publicly accessible --- which comes in handy when you need to connect to a database yourself, but isn't a great strategy for preventing internet miscreants from doing the same.
 You can fix this easily, though, by adding a `DatabaseFirewall` resource to declare the app as a [_trusted source_](https://docs.digitalocean.com/products/app-platform/how-to/manage-databases/), thereby rejecting all inbound traffic originating from elsewhere: